mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 **Katagiri**: Yes, that’s right.
 So, it’s very complicated.
 All things seem [to be] interconnected, so [these are] very simple entities which you can see, practically.
 But the contents of the simple entity is very complicated, consisting of many situations.
 The cosmic state of existence is very complicated.
 [There is] the individual character of a nation, but also the common character of humans.
 Wherever you are, American, or Japanese, or European, [you] are human beings.
 If so, if you say *human beings*, human beings really have something stinky, and also peaceful being.
 So that is very common.

-You are American, which is different from others, but on the other hand, you are human, which is the same as I. So that’s why the total overall cosmic or global picture – whatever you say – it consists of many, many things.
+You are American, which is different from others, but on the other hand, you are human, which is the same as I. So that’s why the total overall cosmic or global picture – whatever you say – consists of many, many things.
 But practically, we have to take care of that overall picture of global existence.
 That’s why we have to be careful.

 For instance, we are creating nuclear weapons, and all beings might be destroyed.
 Who creates this?
 Particular races?
 No. That is human beings.
 That is really the global character of human beings.
 But, should we ignore the individual different characters?
 [No.] Where should we find the different characters?
 We should find different individual characters in that global character which all human beings possess.
 What is this [global character]?
 There is the example of creating nuclear weapons.
 Should we destroy individual character?
 No. We have to *develop* different individual characters in that global character of human being. *How?* [It’s] difficult, but we shouldn’t ignore it.